herflis/concepts-temp/content/settings.md

 Another advantage of storing settings as content is that you are able to provide a rich user interface for administrators to manage settings.
 Settings are actually json files, so it is easy to build a dedicated ui for creating or editing settings in your app or simply updating them using OData.

-Additionally, Settings are readable and writable by the application without restarting it.
-Settings files are stored in sensenet content repository.

 # local and global settings